karthikkasubhagit/SadhanaAppMVC/README.md

 **Internal Operations Platform for NGO**
-An internal application built to streamline operations and enhance team collaboration for a non-profit organization.
+An internal application built to streamline their daily activities/practices for a non-profit organization (ISKCON).
 It's hosted entirely on the Azure cloud platform.

 Core Technologies: